Improve your Fursuit Performance with four hints

 Very important: don't be shy!
 Nobody knows who is beneath the fur, giving you the opportunity to make a complete fool of yourself without any consequences.

 Certainly you've thought about your fursona's characterization.
 Is it rather shy and does it move anxiously towards strangers?
 Or is it curious and sniffs everything?
 Ask yourself how your character acts in different situations.
 It is well worth practicing a style and unique features.
 Acting in front of a mirror won't hurt either.

 Standing around still in a fursuit will make you look boring, at the least.

 Fursuiting is an art of performance, not a fashion show.

 A tremendously important factor in your performance is your audience.
 Good performers have a sense of how people will react when interacting with them.
 Your audience enables you to perform things that you wouldn't be able to pull off otherwise.

-An oversized animal is more accepted in playing tricks on strangers as any human.
+An oversized animal is more easily accepted when playing tricks on strangers than any human.
 It is still important to be sensitive, though!

 Beware of deeds that cross personal boundaries of people.
 Simply hugging strangers is alright in most cases, however, you should be sure that one does not take it as an assault on his personal space.

 You will meet children who are easy to interact with, who just want to hug the "big plush animal”, but also those who are afraid of you.